Baked Donuts with Lemon Glaze

 Add yogurt, vanilla extract and butter or oil and mix again making sure there are no lumps.

 Using a piping bag and plain frosting tip pipe ¾ the batter into the donut mold.
-Place the donut tray in the oven and bake for 13-15 minutes.
-It took me 14 minutes to bake.
+Place the donut tray in the oven and bake for 18-20 minutes.
 Allow to cool for a few minutes in the tray and cool completely on a cooling rack.

 For the glaze mix all the ingredients using a whisk and pour on the cooled donuts.
 Decorate with sprinkles and let the glaze dry completely.
 Serve at room temperature.